PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels

-It is worth mentioning that the value of $\rho_n$ and convergence of the Algorithm \ref{alg:nonconvexadmm} differ from those in the Convex ADMM-Consensus method.
-Since Algorithm \ref{alg:nonconvexadmm} is for problems with non-convex objective functions, we design a special gap functions that can characterize the convergence of NAC as follows:
+It is worth mentioning that the value of $\rho_n$ and the convergence property of the Algorithm \ref{alg:nonconvexadmm} differ from those in the Convex ADMM-Consensus method.
+Due to the non-convexity of the objective function, the commonly used \textit{gap function} cannot be adapted to the analysis of Algorithm \ref{alg:nonconvexadmm}.
+Next, we design a special gap function capable of characterizing the convergence of NAC as follows:

 where